Why do companies pay dividends? When does a company issue dividends, and what does quarterly income mean for your investments?

 If none of these options make sense, the board of directors might decide to return some of those profits to shareholders.
 That's your dividend check, right there.

-Dividends are Paid by Financially Strong Companies
+Financially Strong Companies Pay Dividends

 To pay a dividend regularly, a company must have a consistent business model.
 It can't be in the habit of losing buckets of money every year.
 It has to bring in money, and it has to make a profit.
 If everything else is equal, it's better to own shares of a company that reliably makes money than a company that doesn't.